-When the Friends of the Wild Flower Garden organization was founded in 1952, Martha was a founding member.
+Martha Crone was thus, a founding member of The Friends.
 From the beginning she was Secretary of the Friends, membership secretary and also editor of the Friend’s newsletter, The Fringed Gentian™, the first issue of which came out in January 1953.
-She became treasurer in 1954 and continued as Secretary/Treasurer and membership secretary through 1969 and continued as newsletter editor until May 1971, having, as editor, written and produced 78 4-page issues over 19 -1/2 years.
-She continued to serve on the Friends Board of Directors. (download pdf file of the first issue)
+She became treasurer in 1954 succeeding Leonard Ramberg and continued as Secretary/Treasurer and membership secretary and newsletter editor until May 1971, having, as editor, written and produced 78 4-page issues over 19 -1/2 years.
+She continued to serve on the Friends Board of Directors until May 1973. (download pdf file of the first issue)

 The Formation of The Friends allowed Martha to obtain some volunteer help on busy days at the Garden.
 In addition, The Friends provided certain funds to obtain items she needed in the Garden, such as a mosquito sprayer, seeds, bulbs, etc. The mosquito sprayer and a later mist sprayer acquired by Ken Avery were quite beneficial as the Garden was heaven on earth for mosquitoes.
 Back in 1933, Theodore Wirth had paid a visit to the Garden on the occasion of the Last Rites Ceremony for Eloise Butler and evidently had written a comment to Martha about the Mosquitoes.
 She replied “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time.”
 (8)